 Bar Chart in QlikView is very useful in comparing the data visually.
 Let us see the steps involved in creating the Bar Chart in QlikView with an example.
-For this Bar Chart demo, we are going to use the data present in the following Excel table.
+For this Bar Chart demo, we will use the data in the following Excel table.

 For example, If we want to check the Sales by Country, Region, or Continent, we can use this QlikView bar chart.
-By seeing this bar chart, One can understand, Which country, or region is performing better compared to others.
+By seeing this bar chart, One can understand which country or region is performing better than others.

-From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
+From the screenshot below, see that we are loading the above specified excel sheet into QlikView.

 Create a Bar Chart in QlikView

-In this Bar Chart example, we find out which color product is performing better than the other.
-For this, we use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis.
+In this QlikView Bar Chart example, we find out which color product is performing better than the other.
+We use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis for this.

-We can create a bar chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option
+We can create a QlikView bar chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option.

-The second approach is to right-click on the Report area opens the Context menu.
-Please select the New Sheet Object, and then select the Charts.. option.
+The second approach is to right-click on the Report area to open the Context menu.
+Please select the New Sheet Object and then select the Charts.. option.